yihong0618/duolingo_remember/README.md

 - [x] Make action a little simple
 - [ ] Support Multi lauguages
 - [ ] Support send to other bots like dingding

+# Contribution

+- Any issues or PRs are welcome.
+- Please run `black .` before submitting the code.

+## Appreciation

+Thank you, that's enough.